“To offer a home to a child in need is a great thing, to help a family keep their child is noble.”

 –Frequent commenter Jay Iyer’s father

 I was the greatest blessing of your life and you threw it away.
 You not only had a wonderful daughter, but a healthy daughter.
 And not only a healthy daughter, but a loving daughter.
 And not only a loving daughter, but a kind and caring daughter.
 And not only a kind and caring daughter, but an ethical one as well.
-And yet, you chose to give away one of life’s greatest, if not THE, greatest blessing–a blessing that most people would give their eye teeth for.
+And yet, you chose to give away one of life’s greatest blessings, if not THE greatest blessing–a blessing that most people would give their eye teeth for.

 Your actions left me with a lingering sadness– a sadness which I attribute to believing that I lacked enough value to be kept by my own parents.
 And it’s sadness that I have been both criticized and ridiculed for by those who didn’t live this life.
 You didn’t live this life and you can never tell me what I should think and feel about my own traumatic, yes, traumatic life experience.
 A sadness that those who aren’t adopted just write off as a defect in me and have even used as an excuse to get fed up and reject me.
 And to those who have given me that rebuke, I say: Thank you once again, Father.
 I owe this all to you.
 But did you even care?

 Making the assumption that the couple who wanted your child are good people and that your helpless infant would be safe is a huge assumption and a dangerous one.
 But you probably didn’t care.
 I doubt you even thought that far.
 You just wanted to be let off the hook.
 Did you know that my adoptive parents divorced when I was only 2 ½ years old?
 And that my adopted father never accepted financial responsibility for me after that?
 Did you know that my adoptive father stopped supporting me when I was only 3 years old?
 I mean, what was he thinking?
 That I would get a job?
 And he most certainly could have supported me with his advanced degree and professional background.
 And lest you forget, this was in the 1960s when a woman married to a professional man was expected to be a stay-at-home wife and mother.
 Did you even care that this was the type of man you gave me to?
 Oh yes, my adoptive mother did remarry, but my stepfather was never my father.
-His financial obligation to me ended when the marriage did.
+And his financial obligation to me ended when the marriage did.

 I do believe that adoptive parents are a child’s REAL parents but they are not the child’s ONLY parents, and it is perfectly normal and natural that an adopted child has an interest in and feels a connection to his or her biological parents.
 I do not share the point of view of some first parents and adoptees, however much I respect it, that only the natural parents should be considered the child’s parents.
 Because there are some situations where things get complicated—should a child who was conceived in rape only think of his bio-father as his father?
 I think he’s a criminal and a sperm donor.
 My adoptive parents are still alive but when they pass it will be my mother and father (or stepmother/father) who died.